jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

    address.
 3. Is a descendant of a block they have seen (even if it is not marked `seen`)

-After a Namada block is committed, the next block proposer receives the aggregate of the vote extensions.
-From that, they should craft the proposed state change of the above form.
-They subsequently include a tx to that end in their block proposal.
+After a Namada block is finalized, every validator should apply an internal transaction making the proposed state change of the above form.
+The block proposer for the next block subsequently includes a transaction to that end in their block proposal.
 This aggregated state change needs to be validated by at least 2/3 of the staking validators as usual.

+Changes to `/eth_block` are only ever made by internal transactions crafted by validators deterministically from the aggregate of vote extensions for the last Tendermint round.
+That is, changes to `/eth_block` are calculated and applied during the `FinalizeBlock` stage of ABCI++ for block `n`, and then included (and validated) in a transaction in block `n+1`.
+It should not be possible for `/eth_block` storage to be modified by transactions submitted from outside the ledger.

 ## Namada Validity Predicates